Igalia/webkit-container-sdk/README.md

 Add the following to your shell configuration file (e.g. `~/.bashrc`, `~/.zprofile`, ...) to ensure that the `${WKDEV_SDK}` environment variable points to the correct location of your `webkit-container-sdk` Git checkout.
-It also extends the `${PATH}` to make the `wkdev-*` scripts provided by this repository accessible without having to specifcy full paths in the shell.
+It also extends the `${PATH}` to make the `wkdev-*` scripts provided by this repository accessible without having to specify full paths in the shell.

 ```sh
 source /absolute/path/to/your/Git/checkout/of/webkit-container-sdk/register-sdk-on-host.sh
 ```

-Launch a new shell, or `source` your shell configuration files to verify, `${WKDEV_SDK}` now expects as intented - pointing to your `webkit-container-sdk` checkout.
+Launch a new shell, or `source` your shell configuration files, to verify `${WKDEV_SDK}` now works as intended -- pointing to your `webkit-container-sdk` checkout.

 2. Create a new **wkdev** container for WebKit development